Robert-96/dezmereanrobert.com/content/posts/github-style-note-blockquote-for-hugo.md

 draft: false
 ---

-When it comes to creating informative and visually appealing content on your Hugo-powered website, using blockquotes to highlight important notes is a common practice.
+When it comes to creating informative and visually appealing content on your Hugo-powered site, using blockquotes to highlight important notes is a common practice.
 Blockquotes provide a clear separation from the main text and draw attention to key information.
-If you're familiar with GitHub's style of rendering notes in markdown files, you might have noticed their visually appealing and distinct note blockquote design (<https://github.com/orgs/community/discussions/16925>).
-In this article, we'll explore how you can achieve a similar look by adding GitHub-style note blockquotes to your Hugo website using shortcodes.
+If you're familiar with GitHub's style of rendering notes in Markdown files, you might have noticed their visually appealing and distinct note blockquote design (<https://github.com/orgs/community/discussions/16925>).
+In this article, we'll explore how you can achieve a similar look by adding GitHub-style note blockquotes to your Hugo site using shortcodes.

 <!--more-->

 ## Understanding Shortcodes in Hugo

-Hugo allows you to use shortcodes to embed dynamic content or execute custom functionalities within your markdown content.
+Hugo allows you to use shortcodes to embed dynamic content or execute custom functionalities within your Markdown content.
 Shortcodes are placeholders enclosed in double curly braces like `{{</* shortcode-name parameters */>}}` that Hugo replaces with the desired content during site generation.
 This flexibility makes them a powerful tool for adding custom elements to your site without complex coding.

 ## Creating the GitHub-Style Note Blockquote Shortcode